COVID-19 Emergency Measures Special Instructions

 - Please put all the dirty dishes in the dishwasher and turn on.
 If need help, please ask.

-- DO NOT Come Knock on house door, Instead text or if urgent call
+- DO NOT Come knock on our house door, Instead text or if urgent call:

 - Thom Mills Cell – 647-333-8371